 Assumptions underlying the calculations of estimates of premiums may be adjusted as part of the review.
 For instance:

-If sample policy verification shows less impact on rates due to changes in lapse, mortality, interest rate, and morbidity expectations than demonstrated in the company’s aggregate projections, past or projected premiums or claims may be adjusted in the original, makeup, or if-knew premium calculations.
+If sample policy verification shows less impact on rates due to changes in lapse, mortality, interest rate, and morbidity expectations than demonstrated in the insurer’s aggregate projections, past or projected premiums or claims may be adjusted in the original, makeup, or if-knew premium calculations.

-If there is wide variance in practice among companies in morbidity assumptions at ages where data is of low credibility, adjustments may be made to help ensure similar situations result in similar rate increase approval amounts.
+If there is wide variance in practice among companies in morbidity assumptions at ages where data is of low credibility, adjustments may be made to help ensure similar situations resulting in similar rate increase approval amounts.

 A balanced approach is pursued, recognizing that providing full or zero credit for partially credible experience may result in harmful consequences (excessive rates or later rate shocks).